annguyen0212/annguyen0212.github.io/_posts/2021-02-03-learning-project.md

 https://raw.githubusercontent.com/annguyen0212/annguyen0212.github.io/master/image/Picture1.png
 {% endcapture %}
 {% include gallery images=images caption="
 Snapshot of the stimuli of my experiment.
 Because this study was done with children, I had to make sure the content is interesting and fun to keep my participants engaged.
-I ended up writing whole story (with lots of illustrations).
+I ended up writing a whole story (with lots of illustrations).
 The experiment was embedded into the story, and children would 'unlock' prizes as they went." cols=1 %}